Out-Law Guide | 05 Mar 2020 | 3:01 pm | 21 min. read

 All formal complainants must be offered the opportunity to comment on a Statement of Objections and, depending on the confidentiality of documents, a third party may also be granted access to some or all of the case file.
 Alternatively, a complainant may choose to be designated as an interested third party.
 An interested third party has no right to receive information, but may be asked for views on, for example, the Statement of Objections.

 The CMA’s prioritisation principles, in practice, represent a significant hurdle for third-party complainants.
 Many complainants are unable to gather sufficient evidence to satisfy these principles, in particular relating to prospects of success, and even those complaints which are supported by strong evidence can be rejected as not constituting a priority for the commitment of investigatory resource.
-The CMA’s draft 2018/19 Annual Plan has a clear focus on cases directly affecting consumers, in particular, vulnerable consumers, online/digital markets and markets of strategic importance to economic growth and productivity as well as ensuring that markets can be trusted.
+The CMA’s annual plan has a clear focus on cases directly affecting consumers, in particular, vulnerable consumers, online and digital markets and markets of strategic importance to economic growth and productivity.
 Such a focus, combined with the active filtering of cases, can significantly constrain its willingness to take up cases not falling into these categories brought to them by complainants, unless there is strong evidence from the outset of a serious breach.
-The CMA has also recognised that it is all the more important to prioritise cases in light of the increased workload it anticipates as a result of Brexit.

 Given the costs and evidential burden involved in pursuing a complaint through the courts it is still generally the preferred option for a complainant to approach the CMA.
 However, the increasing understanding of the courts of competition actions, and the active application of the CMA’s prioritisation principles, means that recourse to the courts is becoming an increasingly attractive option.